what we do

 For over ten years, Screen Yorkshire has been at the forefront of championing the film, TV, games and digital industries in Yorkshire and the Humber.
 Its aim has always been to secure and support the very best projects, companies and individuals, helping to make Yorkshire and the Humber one of the most sought after destinations for production in the UK.

-DAPHNE DU MAURIER'S 'JAMAICA INN' PREMIERES ON BBC 1, EASTER MONDAY AT 9PM
+DAPHNE DU MAURIER'S 'JAMAICA INN' SCREENS ON BBC 1 THIS EASTER; FROM 21 APRIL AT 9PM

-A dramatic screen adaptation of Daphne du Maurier’s critically acclaimed gothic novel Jamaica Inn premieres on BBC One this Easter Monday, 21st April at 9pm.
-Funding from Screen Yorkshire ensured that a significant part of the production filmed on location in Yorkshire, with filming also taking place in Cornwall and Cumbria.
+An epic TV drama adaptation of Daphne du Maurier’s critically acclaimed gothic novel Jamaica Inn premieres on BBC One this Easter Monday, 21st April at 9pm with parts two and three screening in the same slot on 22 & 23 April.
+Funding from Screen Yorkshire ensured that a significant part of the production filmed on location in Yorkshire.

 SHEFFIELD DOC/FEST OPENS WITH PULP ON SATURDAY 7TH JUNE 2014 AT CITY HALL